 Arizona has maybe the strictest weed laws in the country.
-While you are in the state you are able to partake in medical weed consumption just do not smoke all of your stash.
-You are legally allowed to possess and consume cannabis obtained from the state your card was issued in.
+While you are in the state you are able to partake in medical weed consumption just do not smoke all of your stashes.
+You are legally allowed to possess and consume cannabis obtained from the state in your card was issued in.

 As stated by The Arizona Department of Health Services, however, “a visiting patient is not authorized to obtain marijuana from a dispensary because the dispensary is required in statute to access a verification system before dispensing marijuana.”

 You are able to buy cannabis from a dispensary while visiting Arkansas or if you have been a resident for less than 30 days.
 Arkansas Department of Health states, “from a dispensary with the completion of a visiting patient form and producing evidence of his or her registry identification card or its equivalent.”
 To abide by Arkansas rules, you must have your medical card in your possession and must not purchase more than 2.5 ounces of weed every 2 weeks.

 This popular destination spot allows for out-of-state medical cards.

 The catch is that cardholders need to apply for a temporary card that is valid for no more than 60 days.
 You must also have what Hawaii deems is a “debilitating condition.”
 You can register here for a temporary card.